 Contact with Patients through Technology

-The treating team are also happy to support patients to maintain contact with family and friends via phone, Skype or Zoom calls if assistance is needed.
+The treating teams are also happy to support patients to maintain contact with family and friends via phone or Zoom calls if assistance is needed.

-Family members and key support people can also be part of meetings with the team or other key therapy sessions, through Skype or other platforms such as tele-conference calls.
+Family members and key support people can also be part of meetings with the team or other key therapy sessions, through platforms such as tele-conference calls.
 Please ask a member of the treating team if you would like this to be facilitated.